TejasS1233/en-git/README.md

 - **Visualization & Gamification**: See your stats in a new way with skill radar charts, contribution heatmaps, and topic clouds.
 Earn achievement badges and a profile score.

+- **Global Leaderboard**: Compete with developers worldwide!
+See your ranking based on profile score, compare yourself with top developers, and track your position on the global leaderboard.

 - **Utility Features**: Bookmark favorite profiles, export reports to PDF, share stats on social media, and switch between dark/light modes.

 ### **Chrome extension**